 Refunds paid as a money order

-The address we use when we send a letter to notify you of a money order is the address we have on file.
+Nordea will send you a letter with the money order, using your address in the Tax Administration’s records.
 You cannot receive the money order unless the address is in Finland.